Matt Vierling Player Props: Tigers vs. Brewers

-The Detroit Tigers, including Matt Vierling (hitting .188 in his past 10 games, with two doubles, two walks and an RBI), battle starting pitcher Colin Rea and the Milwaukee Brewers at American Family Field, Monday at 7:40 PM ET.
+On Tuesday, Matt Vierling (.167 batting average in his past 10 games, with two doubles, a walk and an RBI) and the Detroit Tigers play the Milwaukee Brewers, whose starting pitcher will be Eric Lauer.
+First pitch is at 7:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5) against the Orioles.
+In his previous game he had a hitless showing (0-for-1) against the Brewers.

 Matt Vierling Game Info & Props vs. the Brewers